 During this time, Steward gave the term ‘Cultural Ecology’, in which he clarified that cultures of similar environments have similarities with each other and he also looked for adaptive responses to similar environments that gave rise to cross-cultural similarities.

 Theories of the evolution of Cultural Ecology

-Near the 1950s there was a criticism against the existing theories of culture and this criticism encourage a new aspect to understand culture through the ecological perspective.
+Near the 1950s there was a criticism against the existing theories of culture and this criticism encouraged a new aspect to understand culture through the ecological perspective.

 J. Steward was against Historical particularism (each society is a collective representation of its unique historical past) and cultural area concept (a geographic region and time sequence is characterized by substantially uniform environment and culture).

 He emphasised the influence of the environment on culture and cultural evolution.
 He disapproved of the claim of Franz Boas.
 Boas believed that cultures are unique and cannot be compared with each other.